Azure/azure-sdk-for-c/sdk/samples/iot/aziot_esp32/readme.md

 ---
 page_type: sample
-description: Connecting an ESP32 device to Azure IoT using the Azure Embedded C SDK
+description: Connecting an ESP32 device to Azure IoT using the Azure SDK for Embedded C
 languages:
 - c
 products: